nextdaygames/folgezettel-renaming/README.md

 # Folgezettel Renaming Plugin

-The Folgezettel renaming plugin allows you easily rename the children files preceded by `[a-zA-Z0-9]+` ids while also keeping filenames afterwards such as `1 Medicine Note`.
+The Folgezettel renaming plugin allows you easily rename the children files preceded by `[a-zA-Z0-9]+` ids while also keeping filenames such as `1 Medicine Note`.
 Any file you rename that has an indentifier at the beginning of its filename will rename any markdown children.

 Let's say you have the following files: